-Emergency equipment and medicines were available as described in recognised guidance.
-We found staff kept records of their checks of these to make sure they were available, within their expiry date, and in working order.
-A dental nurse worked with the dentists when they treated patients in line with General Dental Council Standards for the Dental Team.
+Emergency medicines were available as described in recognised guidance.
+We found staff kept records of their checks of these to make sure they were available, within their expiry date.
+Emergency equipment was available with the exception of paediatric adhesive pads for use with the automated external defibrillator (AED) and the self-inflating reservoir with mask was past the manufacturer's expiry date.
+These items were ordered on the day of our inspection and available shortly after.
+The practice manager assured us that regular checks would be implemented to ensure that emergency was available in accordance with guidance.

-The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+A dental nurse worked with the orthodontists when they treated patients in line with General Dental Council Standards for the Dental Team The provider had risk assessments to minimise the risk that can be caused from substances that are hazardous to health.
+The provider maintained a record of substances used at the practice which are hazardous to health.
+There were detailed risk assessments and safety data information, which were accessible to staff.